-Shear Connection design is made automatically according to the Design, Calculation and Construction Principles of Steel Structures (ÇYTHYEDY) (GKT and YDKT) and AISC 360-16 (ASD and LRFD) regulations.
-Bolt, weld and plate controls, geometry controls and strength controls are done automatically in accordance with the steel connection type.
+Shear Connection design is made automatically according to the Design, Calculation, and Construction Principles of Steel Structures and AISC 360-16 (ASD and LRFD) regulations.
+Bolt, weld, and plate controls, geometry controls, and strength controls are done automatically following the steel connection type.

 The failure mechanisms and strength assumptions used in the design of shear connections and connection elements are found as follows according to ÇYTHYEDY 2018 and AISC 360-16 regulations.